 This is just one of a group of emulsion sauces in which egg yolks and fat are combined to make a very thick sauce.
 Hollandaise and Béarnaise sauces are made with egg yolks and butter that have been warmed and are therefore a hot emulsion.

-There are several other emulsion sauces which are not “mother sauces”.
+There are several other emulsion sauces which are not members of the “five mother sauces”.
 They include mayonnaise sauce which is made with cold ingredients in the same manner as Hollandaise, but is a cool emulsion.

 A slightly different type of emulsion sauce is when an emulsifier such as Dijon mustard is combined with oil to create the vinaigrette family of sauces.

-This was a later entry to the list of mother sauces, but was added because tomato sauces are the base for all manner of ketchup, barbecue sauces, hot sauces and sauces for pasta dishes and pizza, not to mention many of the Italian meat dishes like veal parmigiano and chicken cacciatore.
+This was a later entry to the list of five mother sauces, but was added because tomato sauces are the base for all manner of ketchup, barbecue sauces, hot sauces and sauces for pasta dishes and pizza (such as marinara sauce), not to mention many of the Italian meat dishes like veal parmigiano and chicken cacciatore.

-Tomato sauce must be made with ripe tomatoes that have plenty of flavour.
-Salad tomatoes will not give you the best result.
-Choose fresh ripe Plum or Roma tomatoes, and if these are not obtainable then you would do better to use Italian tinned tomatoes, preferable from the San Marzano area.
+A good tomato sauce must be made with ripe tomatoes which provide plenty of flavours, colour and nutritional benefits.
+Salad tomatoes will not give you the best result, instead choose fresh ripe Plum or Roma tomatoes.

-The main trick with sauces is not to hurry them.
+The main trick with any sauce (not just one of the five mother sauces) is not to hurry them.
 In most cases you can leave them to simmer, stirring occasionally.
 If you cook them through properly they will lose any starchiness, the flavours of their various seasonings will develop into a product with depth and complexity.

 If you are making an emulsion sauce such as mayonnaise or Hollandaise, add the oil or butter very slowly, drop by drop, or it can split.
 If this happens, it is not a total disaster.
 In a clean bowl, place a tablespoon of tepid water and another egg yolk, whisk together, and then beat in your broken sauce adding just a tablespoonful at a time until it is all incorporated.